fmillion-mnsu/cs406-f25/G_ASSIGN1.md

 3. **Network Documentation**:
    - Diagram of your custom topology (photo of hand-drawn is acceptable, or use draw.io - free online diagramming tool - to make a nice electronic version)

+You will not submit anything until the end of the project, but please keep your deliverables in order and collected in one place!

 ## Tips and Troubleshooting